Oral-Cavity-Research/Annotation-Tool-Backend/HANDOVER.md

 The live app uses a **remote** Mongo host on the internal network, not a database on Oasis itself.
 Do **not** set this to `localhost` or `127.0.0.1` unless the owner has installed a local Mongo again.

+YOU MUST back up the entire MongoDB cluster.
+- The cluster contains multiple databases and collections.
+Do not back up individual collections only.
+The full cluster must be backed up.
+- Rename the backup folder using a meaningful name with the date.
+Example: db_backup_2026-09-23.
+- Add a README with relevant backup details.

 ```bash
 nano /home/oasisuser/Annotation-Tool-Backend/.env
 ```